colton-gabertan/colton-gabertan.github.io/_posts/2023-08-23-How-To-Train-Your-Dragon.md

 <img src="/assets/ghidrathon_vis.gif">

 > Ghidrathon leverages another project called [Jep] to implant a CPython interpreter into the Java Virtual Machine (JVM) via the Java Native Interface (JNI).
 This allows the JVM to to execute Ghidra's Java bytecode as well as inject Python3 code to be executed by the CPython interpreter(s).
-Ghidrathon then bridges JVM as well as Python3 data in order to expose the Ghidra API and associated objects to interact seamlessly together.
+Ghidrathon then bridges JVM & Python3 data in order to expose the Ghidra API and associated objects to interact seamlessly together.

 [Ghidrathon]: https://www.mandiant.com/resources/blog/ghidrathon-snaking-ghidra-python-3-scripting
 [Jep]: https://github.com/ninia/jep

+## Training the Dragon: